mwpastore/dalli-rate_limiter/README.md

 `:key_prefix` option can be specified as well; note that this will be used in combination with any `:namespace` option defined in the Dalli::Client.

-The **Dalli::RateLimiter** instance itself is not stateful, so it can be instantiated as needed (e.g. in a function definition) or in a more global scope (e.g. in a Rails initializer).
-It does not mutate any of its own attributes so it should be safe to share between threads; in this case, you will definitely want to use either the default ConnectionPool or your own (as opposed to a single-threaded Dalli::Client instance).
+The **Dalli::RateLimiter** instance itself is not stateful (in that it doesn't track the state of the things being limited, only the parameters of the limit itself), so it can be instantiated as needed (e.g. in a function definition) or in a more global scope (e.g. in a Rails initializer).
+It does not mutate any of its own attributes or allow its attributes to be mutated so it should be safe to share between threads; in this case, you will likely want to use either the default ConnectionPool or your own (as opposed to a single-threaded Dalli::Client instance).

 The main instance method, `#exceeded?` will return `false` if the request is free to proceed.
 If the limit has been exceeded, it will return a positive floating point value that represents the fractional number of seconds that the caller should wait until retrying the request.
 Assuming no other requests were process during that time, the retried request will be free to proceed at that point.
 When invoking this method, please be sure to pass in a key that is unique (in combination with the `:key_prefix` option described above) to the thing you are trying to limit.
 An optional second argument specifies the number of requests to "consume" from the allowance; this defaults to one (1).